SebstnRodri/translation_hub/docs/user_guide/workspace.md

 ## 2. Dashboard Overview

-The workspace dashboard gives you an at-a-glance overview of your translation activities with several key metrics:
+The workspace dashboard gives you an at-a-glance overview of your translation activities with insightful charts and key metrics.

+### Charts

+-   **Translations Over Time**: A line chart showing the volume of translation jobs and activity over time.
+-   **Monitored Apps Progress**: A bar chart displaying the completion percentage for each app and target language you are monitoring.

+### Key Metrics

 -   **Total Apps Tracked**: The number of distinct Frappe apps for which translation jobs have been created.
 -   **Jobs In Progress**: The number of translation jobs that are currently running.